 No round cutter, use a glass, preferably an upside down wine glass to cut out circles in the dough.

+You may have scraps of dough left.
 Either re-roll the scraps or just bake them as is for your helpers to nibble.

 You shouldn't have any sticky sugar cookie dough sticking to your countertops if you're rolling out your dough between sheets of parchment paper.

-Hint: Make sure you roll out your dough between two sheets of parchment paper.
+3. Roll out your dough between two sheets of parchment paper.
 That way you can simply transfer your parchment sheet of cut-out shapes onto a baking sheet for chilling.

 I like to use this parchment and this rolling pin, which has guides to help you roll out your dough to an even quarter inch.